VETERAN DISABILITY BENEFITS/COMPENSATION

 - You must also have separated or been discharged from service under other than dishonorable conditions.

-- Your disability must be the result of an injury or disease that was caused or made worse while on active duty or active duty for training; or from injury, heart attack, or stroke that occurred during inactive duty training.
+- Your disability must be the result of an injury or disease that was caused or made worse while in the line of duty, during active duty, or active duty for training; or from injury, heart attack, or stroke that occurred during inactive duty training.

 A disability can be physical such as chronic back pain or mental such as PTSD (post- traumatic stress disorder).